 Mikasa Park is the highest-rated place to visit in Yokosuka, Kanagawa right now.

-The largest category is temples, with 96 places to explore.
+The largest category is parks, with 154 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.